Dkreick/AD2B/README.md

 #### Tools, Plugins, Assets, Notes

-• Make a dictionary in unity with all the assets
+• Make a dictionary in Unity3D with all the assets